SolaceDev/solace-dev-codelabs/markdown/solace-workshop-scs/solace-workshop-scs.md

 ![SCS Application Config File](images/ScsApplicationYaml.png)

-Positive
+> aside positive
-: SCS apps are not restricted to only using one binder at a time.
+> SCS apps are not restricted to only using one binder at a time.
 This allows a SCS app the flexibility of receiving events from one binder/location/environment/etc, performing business logic and then sending new events to another binder/location/environment/etc.
 Also note that because bindings are dynamically configured at run-time you don't have to touch the code to switch out your binder of choice, environment info, etc.

 #### Run our 02-scs-source-tweets app